Multi-Family Market

 Burlington Remains Desirable

 Unit sales surged by 31%.
-Still, median pricing slipped 4.5% during the first half of 2015, which indicates that buyers are seeking lower-priced housing.
-Affordability remains an issue in the Queen City.
+Still, median pricing slipped 4.5% during the fi rst half of 2015, which indicates that buyers are seeking lower-priced housing.
+Affordability remains an issue in the Queen City and the surrounding areas.

 MARKET INSIGHTS